e-be-walk/tech_news/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/e-be-walk/tech_news

 # Licenses
-This gem is availble as open source under the terms of the <a href="http://opensource.org/licenses/MIT" rel="nofollow"> MIT License</a>
+This gem is available as open source under the terms of the <a href="http://opensource.org/licenses/MIT" rel="nofollow"> MIT License</a>